PowerDNS/pdns/pdns/docs/markdown/security/index.md

 Version 3.1.4 and earlier of the PowerDNS recursor were vulnerable to a spoofing attack.
 For more detail, see [PowerDNS Security Advisory 2008-01](powerdns-advisory-2008-01.md "System random generator can be predicted, leading to the potential to 'spoof' PowerDNS Recursor").

 Version 3.1.3 and earlier of the PowerDNS recursor contain two security issues, both of which can lead to a denial of service, both of which can be triggered by remote users.
-One of the issues might lead be exploited and lead to a system compromise.
+One of the issues might be exploited and ead to a system compromise.
 For more detail, see [PowerDNS Security Advisory 2006-01](powerdns-advisory-2006-01.md "Malformed TCP queries can lead to a buffer overflow which might be exploitable") and [PowerDNS Security Advisory 2006-02](powerdns-advisory-2006-02.md "Zero second CNAME TTLs can make PowerDNS exhaust allocated stack space, and crash").

 Version 3.0 of the PowerDNS recursor contains a denial of service bug which can be exploited remotely.
 This bug, which we believe to only lead to a crash, has been fixed in 3.0.1.
 There are no guarantees however, so an upgrade from 3.0 is highly recommended.